Skip to main content

 Free spin #

-It requires a goofy handhold.
+Start from a goofy position.
 The footwork is the same as in a left-side pass.
 On step 2 prep to the left and on step 3 throw the hand to the right so the follower turns counter-clockwise.
-On 4 step into the slot and catch the follower’s hand.
+Step 3 is a back drop so that your backwards body movement causes the follower to rotate counter-clockwise.
+On 4 don’t walk into the slot if possible; step in place.
+On 5, catch the follower’s hand.
 On 5&6 do an anchor step.
+You should end in a open position.

 Roll-in-roll-out #